rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [Synod of Dort](https://en.wikipedia.org/wiki/Synod_of_Dort)
  which is what led to the articulation of the
- [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mmnemonic acronym TULIP).
+ [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mnemonic acronym TULIP).
 And exactly like the emergence of semi-Pelagianism, there inevitably arose rationalistic Arminianism, many of these views are superficially similar to the orthodox view of synergism.